viettranuk/DataProcessingExperiment/README.md

 and could be attached to a database with >1mil rows.
 The format of the data will be in Excel (.xlsx) or CSV and each individual file could contain up to 100k rows.

-The application does the following:
+The application does the following

 - Allow the user to select a file and show the current file name (only CSV supported at this stage)
 - Allow the user to upload the content of the current file to a table in a SQL database